bynil/MessageJudge/README.md

 As Apple documentation, filter extension can send the information about messages to a server associated with app when extension can't make determination by local data and logic.
 I have not tested this feature because I think it's useless for most user.
 This function will send your message information to developer's server and may cause privacy risk.

 A filter extension/containing app without network is a safer and enough choice, I think.

+It is recommended that you disable this extension in daily life before the incomprehensible issue being fixed.

 # Requirements
 iOS 11.0+ and Xcode 9.0+